-Watch the amazing video below (WARNING: the video includes a lot of the aftermath so if you don’t like seeing dead/decapitated animals stop watching after the initial catch):
+WARNING: the video includes a lot of the aftermath so if you don’t like seeing dead/decapitated animals stop watching after the initial catch.

 At the beginning of the video, Kalia approaches

-In the wild, orcas have never been known to kill a human.
+In the wild, killer whales (orcas) have never been known to kill a human.
 There were known attacks (none of them were fatal), yes, but they are extremely rare.
-And these attacks occurred most probably the orca mistook the human for a seal.
+These attacks occurred most probably because the orca mistook the human for a seal.

-Orcas have the second-heaviest brains among marine mammals (after sperm whales, which have the largest brain of any animal).
+Orcas have the second-heaviest brains among marine mammals (after sperm whales, which have the largest brains of any animal).
 Their brain weighs as much as 15 pounds (6.8 kg).

-But scientists think that looking just at the brain-body ratio seriously underestimates the thinking power of larger marine mammals.
-In other words, orcas might be even much smarter than the size of their big brain suggests.
+However, scientists think that looking just at the brain-body ratio seriously underestimates the thinking power of larger marine mammals.
+In other words, killer whales might be even much smarter than the size of their big brain suggests.

 Hal Whitehead, a biology professor at Dalhousie University in Nova Scotia, awakened the world of cetacean research in 2001 when he co-authored a controversial paper that suggested no species other than humans are as “cultural” as orcas.